stevenhuynh17/surprisejalapeno/README.md

 ## Usage

 > Search by location to find top news for the area.
+> Make sure you have the environment variable 'alchemy' set to the alchemy api key
 > To launch the app, install the dependencies and run 'grunt'.

 ## Requirements